WebOrigami/docs/src/content/language/scope.md

           newTotal: "[What can this see?]"
 ---

-## What is scope?

-Most Origami expressions will contain references to named functions, files, data keys, etc., which must be resolved in order to evaluate the expression.
-For example, consider the framework formula:
+Most Origami expressions contain references to named functions, files, data keys, etc., which must be resolved in order to evaluate the expression.
+For example, consider the formula:

 ```
 message = greet.js()
 ```

-Or the Origami CLI command:
+Or the ori command:

 ```console
 $ ori greet.js/
 ```

 In these examples, where does Origami look for the definition of `greet.js` function?
 And if `greet.js` is defined in multiple places, which definition will be used?
-Web Origami answers these questions by defining a _scope_ that is used to evaluate any expression.
+Origami answers these questions by defining a _scope_ that is used to evaluate any expression.

-## Scope in Web Origami is based on trees
+## Scope in Origami is based on trees

 Suppose we have a project with a file system hierarchy like: